zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.1.6 2021-2-26 【Added: Query Asset Valuation interface, Query a Batch of Funding Rate interface.
+Modified Query Swap Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts).
+Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "tick" parameter: "contract_code")】

+### 1. Added Query Asset Valuation interface
+ - Interface Name: Query Asset Valuation
+ - Interface Type: private
+ - interface URL: /swap-api/v1/swap_balance_valuation

+### 2. Added Query a Batch of Funding Rate interface
+ - Interface Name: Query a Batch of Funding Rate
+ - Interface Type: public
+ - interface URL: /swap-api/v1/swap_batch_funding_rate

+### 3. Modified Query Swap Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts)
+ - Interface Name: Query Swap Price Limitation
+ - Interface Type: public
+ - interface URL: /swap-api/v1/swap_price_limit

+### 4. Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "data" parameter: "contract_code")
+ - Interface Name: Query The Last Trade of a Contract
+ - Interface Type: public
+ - interface URL: /swap-ex/market/trade

 ## 1.1.5 2021-2-5 【Added: Query information on Tiered Margin.
 Set a Batch of Sub-Account Trading Permissions.
 Query a Batch of Sub-Account's Assets Information.
 4-7 Modified the existing interfaces and added new parameters.
 8 Query user’s settlement records interface(To avoid affecting system performance, the interface only supports querying user settlement records in the last 90 days)】

 ### 1. Added Query information on Tiered Margin interface